sokcheng/Kitsuchan-NG/COMMANDS.md

 Define a word.

 * word - A word to be looked up.

+## del
+Delete a value in the bot's settings by key.
+Bot owner only.

 ## didsay
 Checks if a user said a particular phrase.